The following is an exercise offered in all Transformative Solidarity workshops and programs.

 Allow yourself about three minutes.

-Again, I’d like to invite you to check in with yourself, before continuing.
+And again, I’d like to invite you to check in with yourself.

 How are you feeling?
 Is anything happening in your body?
 Make note of what you’re feeling, where you’re feeling it.
 Take a couple of deep breaths as needed, wiggle and shake as needed and as able, and continue when ready.